 Rabbi Malka Packer-Monroe is deeply committed to helping interfaith couples and their families find deeper meaning in both their spiritual and daily lives.
 As a rabbi, educator, and director at 18Doors in Atlanta, she is proud to provide interfaith workshops, programming, and counseling, along with officiating weddings and baby naming ceremonies.
 Rabbi Packer-Monroe was ordained from the Reconstructionist Rabbinical College in 2014.
 She and her wife welcomed a baby in July of 2019 and are enjoying time together as a family.

-Brian, also known as B-Dogg to his colleagues and friends, is proud to manage the staff in Chicago and Boston, while also supporting fundraising for 18Doors nationally.
-In both his role as Associate Director of Development and Associate Director of 18Doors Innovation Hubs, he tries to break down barriers and make Jewish life inclusive for all.
+Brian, also known as B-Dogg to his colleagues and friends, is proud to support fundraising for 18Doors nationally.
+In his role as Associate Director of Development, he supports the financial aspects of 18Doors in order to break down barriers and make Jewish life inclusive for all.
 When he’s not at work, Brian can be found spending time with his wife and their two daughters, Mira and Elana.
 Brian’s favorite Jewish dish is a twist on a classic -- a Southern dry-rub brisket.

 Lindsey Silken, the editorial director at 18Doors, drives the content and voice connecting interfaith couples and families to Jewish.
 As the Editorial Director at 18Doors, Lindsey oversees all things digital and content-related, including as the voice behind its social media for interfaith couples and families.
 Outside of work, Lindsey is a stellar baker.
 She particularly loves making hamantaschen for Purim.
 Her whole family loves them, especially her young daughter who is obsessed with the jam filling.